 I grew up in the sort of town that didn’t even have basil in the produce department, so you can imagine that meat substitutes were nonexistent.
 But you can get plenty of protein from stuff that’s widely available, even in Middleofnowhere, MN.
 Beans are super cheap and provide a lot more protein that tofu, even!
 I love this super simple black bean soup, beans and rice, hummus and vegetarian chili.
 Also, I cannot recommend the Fantastic brand boxed chili mix enough – even if it creates gas so bad that you can’t eat if for lunch at the office.

-If you can find quinoa at your local co-op or health food store you’ve got it made.
+These days, quinoa is widely pretty widely available.
 Quinoa is cool for multiple reasons.
 A) it is an ancient Andean grain B) it is the only non-meat complete protein C) it’s pronounced keen-wha D) you can eat it all the time, with everything, or maybe even with a fox in a box.
-I even it it for breakfast!
+I even eat it for breakfast!
 You can use it in place of couscous in any recipe, as a side dish or a main.
 I really love this recipe with garlic and thyme and this one for quinoa vegetable soup.

 If you’re really rushed for time and protein, just drink a protein shake.
 Really!
 There are actually some yummy ones out there these days.
 I quite like the chocolate and vanilla varieties of Body Fortress.
 I swear that if you can get past that ridiculous name, it’s really pretty good!